MA in French Studies and Philosophy; MLitt in Reading European Cultures; PhD in French Studies (Glasgow)

 In addition to my lecturing role at ULIP, I sit on the steering committee of the Centre for the Study of Contemporary Women’s Writing, and I am reviews co-editor for the European Comic Art journal.

-- Invisible Presence: The Representation of Women in French-Language Comics, Intellect, forthcoming, January 2021.
+- Invisible Presence: The Representation of Women in French-Language Comics, Intellect, September 2021.

 - ‘Tracing the Trauma of Clandestine Migration in the Bande Dessinée’ in Immigrants and Comics: Graphic Spaces of Remembrance, Transaction, and Mimesis, N. L. Serrano (ed.), Routledge, 2019.